liam2/liam2/README.md

 Credits
 -------

 The software is being developed at the Federal Planning Bureau (Belgium), with funding and testing by CEPS/INSTEAD (Luxembourg) and IGSS (Luxembourg), and funding from the European Community.
-It is the spiritual successor of LIAM 1, developed by Cathal O’Donoghue.
+It is the spiritual successor of LIAM 1, developed by Cathal Oï¿½Donoghue.
 See the CREDITS file for details.

 Contact
 -------